-What wine do we want to order? – Well, with meat one must drink red wine.
+Which wine do we want to order? – Well, we need to drink red wine with meat!

-The term vino is also used for alcoholic drinks extracted from the fermentation of fruit other than grapes, and also special plants:
+The term vino is also used for alcoholic drinks extracted from fermented fruit other than grapes, and also special plants:

 - vino di mele = wine of apples (cider, also sidro in Italian)